CPHS/OPHS Glossary of Terms

 National Institutes of Health - A groups of federal agencies

-and centers.
-These entities are responsible for carrying out and
+centers.
+These entities are responsible for carrying out and supporting

-within NIH.
-The mission of the National Institute of Mental Health
+NIH.
+The mission of the National Institute of Mental Health (NIMH) is

 Non-Ionizing Radiation Safety Committee – A body that

-policy development and enforcement.
-They are directly accountable
+development and enforcement.
+They are directly accountable to the Provost

-to the Provost for Research and their main function is to resolve
+for Research and their main function is to resolve safety concerns associated

 Nonaffiliated Member:

-This individual is usually from the local community (e.g., minister,
+individual is usually from the local community (e.g., minister, business

 Noncompliance:

-conditions related to the conduct of research.
-Examples of such noncompliance
+related to the conduct of research.
+Examples of such noncompliance include,

-include, but are not limited to, failure to obtain/maintain approval
+but are not limited to, failure to obtain/maintain approval for research;

-for research; coercion of human subjects; performing unapproved procedures;
+coercion of human subjects; performing unapproved procedures; and conducting

 Nonsignificant Risk Device: